SRSG-Workshops/spreadsheets/index.md

 All these will help you to get your current data into a good shape and plan new data collections so less "data cleaning" and "data wrangling" is needed in the future.

+> ## Screenshots
+> Throughout this lesson we will show content and screenshots from Excel.
+As an actively
+> developed software, Excel is adding new features or changing visual elements.
+Screenshots in this lesson may
+> then become slightly out-of-sync and may not look identical as on your computer.
+{: .callout}

 > ## Getting Started
 > This lesson assumes no prior knowledge of the computational skills or tools apart from the basic
 > usage of spreadsheet software.